CrescenzoMonaco/Granny-Groove/README.md

 # Granny-Groove
-in this game, you play as a ghost racing to reunite with your beloved spirit.
-Dodge and outmaneuver grannies blocking your path
+In this game, you play as a ghost racing through a haunted house to reunite with your beloved spirit.
+The gost collects flowers to boost score and use the ability to become transparent to dodge grannies blocking the path.
+As time passes, evading the grannies becomes more challenging.